Gage-Technologies/digital-friend/README.md

 Sometimes the program will fail to detect your audio device :(

-I mad this in conjunction with a video that was posted on youtube so I may have time to look at that later.
+I made this in conjunction with a video that was posted on youtube so I may have time to look at that later.

 For now I would suggest simply wrapping the `playsound("response.mp3")` in a try/except or using another library for the speak file.